Good morning class!

 Small business marketing is the use of marketing strategies specifically designed to promote local businesses in an attempt to reach and capture potential clients.
 This is opposed to corporate marketing which tends to be less targeted and more grandiose in nature.

-So, with that out of the way… let’s dissect the big differences between small business marketing and corporate marketing.
+So, with that out of the way... let's dissect the big differences between marketing your small business and the way big businesses market themselves.

-The most obvious difference between small business marketing and corporate marketing is the target market.
+The most obvious difference between the way a small business markets itself and a corporate company marketing itself is the target market.
 Big businesses market to the masses, small businesses market to their figurative neighbors.
-You’ll never see Coca-Cola implement a marketing campaign geared toward acquiring customers from Independence, MO.
+You'll never see Coca-Cola implement a marketing campaign geared toward acquiring customers from Independence, MO.
 Their marketing strategies focus on reaching customers from all over the world, and their campaigns are designed so that they can be shoveled out to any location to make an impact.

 As a small business owner, your target market is local consumers.
 Your service area, and reach, is going to be a lot smaller than a corporate company.
 Most local businesses only service a few counties.
 And that's ok!
 That means you get to focus your marketing efforts on a more condensed audience.
 For example, if you own a small electrical company, you would only want to reach potential customers in your 50-mile service area.